-It is recommended that toddlers get between 11 and 14 hours of total sleep every day.
-Their napping decreases compared to infants and frequently accounts for around 1-2 hours of daily sleep.
-Two naps per day is normal at the start of this period, but it’s not uncommon for older toddlers to take only an afternoon nap.
+It is recommended that toddlers between 1 and 2 years old get between 11 and 14 hours of total sleep every day.
+Their napping decreases compared to infants and frequently accounts for around 1 to 2 hours of daily sleep.
+Two naps per day is normal at the start of this period, but many older toddlers only take one nap in the afternoon.

-Preschool-aged children who are 3-5 years old should get around 10-13 total hours of sleep per day according to NSF and AASM guidelines.
+Preschool-aged children who are 3 to 5 years old should get around 10 to 13 total hours of sleep per day .
 During this time, naps may get shorter, or a preschooler may stop napping on a regular basis.

-When children in school-age years start to go through puberty and enter adolescence, their sleep patterns change markedly and can give rise to distinct challenges that confront teens and sleep.
+When children start to go through puberty and enter adolescence, their sleep patterns change markedly, which can give rise to distinct challenges that confront teens and sleep.